Biyuktul/wireframing/README.md

 ## Wireframe Type Used

-This project uses a **Low-Fidelity Wireframe** to outline structure and navigation without detailed visuals.
+This project uses a **High-Fidelity Wireframe** to outline structure and navigation with detailed visuals.